 The best texture and taste of all the gummy candies given out on Halloween, which is also the best version of Swedish Fish, since a whole bag……nah, who are we kidding?
 We devour the full bags too.

-A crunchy cookie covered with caramel and chocolate, Twix bars are even better frozen, which hurts its Halloween ranking because after trick-or-treating no one wants to wait to eat their candy.
+A crunchy cookie covered with caramel and chocolate, Twix bars are even better frozen.
+That actually hurts its Halloween ranking, because after trick-or-treating no one wants to wait to eat their candy.

 6. 3 Musketeers

 The best-tasting nougat of any candy bar, 3 Musketeers are soft, light, sweet, and wonderful.
 Easily one of the best American confections.